Rudzki Most

-Rudzki Most is a district of Tuchola, Poland, located in the south-eastern part of the town, along the west bank of the Brda River.
+Rudzki Most (Rudabrück) is a district of Tuchola, Poland, located in the south-eastern part of the town, along the west bank of the Brda River.
 It is on the edge of the Tuchola Landscape Park, and was incorporated into the town limits and jurisdiction of Tuchola in 1955.

 There is a launching point for canoeing on the Brda River, and in the river near the bridge is a notable large boulder called King Jagiełło's Stone, with a circumference about 7 m.
 The Roman Catholic Parish of Divine Providence is located in the district as well.

 Etymology

 The district takes its name from wooden bridge over the Brda, which was most recently replaced in 1958 by the current road bridge, part of route 240, and from the Ruda River, which flows through the nearby village of Rudzki Młyn.

 History

 According to the 1921 census, the village had a population of 22, entirely Polish by nationality and Roman Catholic by confession.